RiceGum

-Bryan Quang Le (born November 19, 1996), better known as RiceGum, is an American YouTuber and rapper, best known for his diss tracks and online feuds with other YouTube personalities.
+Bryan Quang Le (born November 19, 1996), better known as RiceGum, is an American YouTuber and online streamer.
+He is best known for his diss tracks and online feuds with other YouTube personalities.
 Since creating his YouTube channel, his channel has received over ten million subscribers and over two billion video views.

 In November 2017, Le was ranked at number 25 on the Billboard Emerging Artists chart.
 His song "It's Every Night Sis" was certified platinum by the Recording Industry Association of America (RIAA) in March 2018.

 Early life

 Le was born to Vietnamese and Chinese parents.
 He attended Sierra Vista High School, where he was on the basketball team.
-Le attended the University of Nevada, Las Vegas (UNLV) before dropping out during his first year to pursue his online career full-time.
+He attended the University of Nevada, Las Vegas (UNLV) before dropping out during his first year to pursue his online career full-time.

 Career

 Music career

 In 2017, Le released a single titled "It's Every Night Sis" featuring fellow YouTube personality Alissa Violet, which was a response track to YouTuber Jake Paul's viral song "It's Everyday Bro".
 It became Le's first charting single, having debuted at number 80 and number 55 on the Billboard Hot 100 and Canadian Hot 100 charts respectively.
 The song later became certified platinum by the Recording Industry Association of America (RIAA) in March 2018.
 The single was followed by "God Church" in July 2017, its title was another reference to "It's Everyday Bro", which reached number one on the Comedy Digital Track Sales chart.

 RiceGum was featured in the video for "Earthquake" by YouTube personality and rapper KSI, released on August 12, 2017.
-The video was viewed over 46 million times and was later removed after a dispute between the two.

-In October 2017, RiceGum released "Frick da Police", which was a diss track towards YouTube personality IDubbbz.
+In October 2017, RiceGum released "Frick da Police", which was a diss track towards YouTube personality iDubbbz.
 The song charted at number 45 and number 67 on the Hot R&B/Hip-Hop Songs and Canadian Hot 100 charts respectively.
-In December 2017, RiceGum released a Christmas song titled, "Naughty or Nice".

-In February and April 2018, RiceGum released the songs "Bitcoin" and "Fortnite n Chill" respectively.

-On April 2, 2020, RiceGum released the song, "DaAdult", which was followed up by, "My Ex", on May 1, 2020.
-In June 2020, RiceGum released the song, "Contract Money Freestyle".